How Does LendingTree Get Paid?

 The 7(a) loan program is the SBA’s flagship product for general financing.
 Franchise owners can use this loan for purchasing real estate, fixed assets, working capital and even refinancing existing debts.
 With amounts available up to $5 million, business owners can use it as a loan to start a franchise and cover initial startup costs.

-Terms for a 7(a) loan can extend up to 25 years but will vary depending on the franchisee’s intended use of the proceeds.
-Interest rates can be either fixed (up to Prime + 8%) or variable (Prime + 4.75%).
+Terms for a 7(a) loan can extend up to 300 months but will vary depending on the franchisee’s intended use of the proceeds.
+Interest rates are based on the prime rate, currently 7.50%, meaning the rate you pay will change with the economy.

 SBA 504/CDC loans for franchises

 Unlike the general-purpose 7(a) loan, the 504/CDC loan program is for securing major fixed assets, such as machinery and equipment, and can be used for purchasing real estate and remodeling buildings, too.
-A restaurant franchise owner, for example, may use a 504 loan to purchase commercial kitchen equipment.
-The 504 loan’s maximum amount for the CDC portion is $5 million, with terms extending up to 25 years.
+For example, a restaurant franchise owner may use a 504 loan to purchase commercial kitchen equipment.
+The 504 loan’s maximum amount is $5,500,000, with terms extending up to 300 months.

 How to apply for an SBA loan as a franchise owner